tomjal/PipelineDashboard/README.md

 ## Building for production

-To optimize the PipelineDashboard client for production, run:
+To optimize the pipelinedashboard client for production, run:

     ./mvnw -Pprod clean package